-Working with partners and the community to sustain services of good value
+Working with partners, the community and volunteers to sustain services of good value

-1. Working with partners and the community to provide sustainable, good value for money services at a lower cost base whilst maintaining customer satisfaction
+1. Working with partners, the community and volunteers to provide sustainable, good value for money services at a lower cost base whilst striving to maintain customer satisfaction

 - a.
-Develop further options to reduce the net cost of Council Services and to achieve a balanced budget over the medium term using the Financial Strategy's 'Grow, Charge, Save' principle. - b.
-Work in partnership with Town and Parish Councils to maintain local facilities and the delivery of key local services. - c.
-Develop a Commercial Strategy to focus on investment in services, sale of surplus services, reviewing charging mechanisms and achieving better returns on assets. - d.
-Maximise opportunities from the 4-year funding offer, flexibility on use of capital receipts and introduction of 100% business rates retention.
+Develop further options to reduce the net cost of Council Services and to achieve a balanced budget over the medium term using the Financial Strategy's 'Grow, Charge, Save, Stop' principle. - b.
+Work in partnership with Town and Parish Councils, Social Enterprises and volunteers to maintain local facilities and the delivery of key local services. - c.
+Develop and implement a Commercial Strategy to focus on investment in assets, sale of services, reviewing charging mechanisms and achieving better returns on assets. - d.
+Maximise opportunities from the flexibility on the use of capital receipts and prepartion for the introduction of 100% business rates retention.